Loader

 Families and caregivers find personality changes the most challenging when supporting someone with dementia.
 Brain changes make people show different behaviours that leave their loved ones confused and distressed.

-Here are common personality changes in people living with dementia:
+This part of the dementia guide sheds light on some common personality changes in people living with dementia:

 • They become more irritable and agitated, especially during evening hours (known as "sundowning")